Become a Lifeguard, Swim Instructor, Personal Trainer, or Group Fitness Instructor.

+Getting certified is the first step towards working as an aquatics or fitness leader.
 After finishing our courses, you’ll be qualified to teach at the YMCA and many other organizations that recognize our well-established credentials.
-Our trainers will guide and support you as you gain the knowledge and skills that will help you become the best fitness leader you can be.

 - Group Fitness Certification

 - This nationally recognized certification gives you the credentials you need to teach Group Fitness classes like CardioFit, Bootcamp, AquaFit, and more.

 - Courses are targeted to the type of class you want to teach: Choreography, Strength, Cycle, Aqua, or Yoga.
 We also have courses for volunteers to learn Arriba, Barre, MuscleFit and AquaFit – these classes are pre-choreographed so you can start teaching faster!

 - All courses include an apprenticeship: you'll get to practice teaching under the guidance of an experienced mentor, ensuring you learn how to lead a safe, effective and top-notch class.

 - Learn how to offer high-quality fitness advice and coaching to individuals or small groups.